 All of our Year Leaders are trained in all aspects of Safeguarding and they are experienced in dealing with relevant supportive agencies that help us support children and families.
 In the first instance, please contact your child’s Year Leader if you have any concerns.

-The DSL and DDSL’s, along with the Year Leaders, comprise the core safeguarding team of the school.
-There are weekly safeguarding team meetings, weekly reports to the Senior Management Team and termly reports to the Trust Board on safeguarding matters.
+The DSL and DDSL, along with the Pastoral Year Leaders, comprise the core safeguarding team of the school.
+There are weekly safeguarding team meetings, weekly reports to the Senior Leadership Team and termly reports to the Trust Board on safeguarding matters.
 These reporting mechanisms ensure that pupils at risk are constantly under review, that the strategic safeguarding plan is delivered and that safeguarding work across the school is quality assured; the latter includes attendance, site safety, educational visits, staff awareness and contextual safeguarding as just some examples.

 Above all, safeguarding is the responsibility of all staff, underpinned by three core statements: